 Look for a narrow stream of water moving quickly away from the shore.
 The surface of this patch of water looks smooth with a choppy rippled effect.
 Waves are breaking on either side of the patch of water but not inside it.

-What should I do if I get caught in a rip current?
+What to do if you get caught in a rip current:

 - Don't fight the current.